 At a Glance:

-Nine world class data centres in key markets: seven are located in Europe – in London (two), Amsterdam, Frankfurt, Paris (two) and Madrid – with data centres in Sydney and Singapore serving the Asia Pacific market
+- Ten world class data centres in key markets: seven are located in Europe – in London (two), Amsterdam, Frankfurt, Paris (two) and Madrid – with data centres in Sydney(two) and Singapore serving the Asia-Pacific market

-3.1m sq ft (290,000 sq m) of gross area across the portfolio
+- 3.2m sq ft (300,000 sq m) of gross area across the portfolio

-Investment grade credit ratings received from Fitch, Moody’s and Standard & Poor’s
+- Investment grade credit ratings received from Fitch, Moody’s and Standard & Poor’s

-Unrivalled power with multiple layers of redundancy
+- Unrivalled power with multiple layers of redundancy

-Network dense, low latency environments
+- Network dense, low latency environments

-Data centres are operated to a Tier III+ standard
+- Data centres are operated to a Tier III+ standard

-Better than 99.999% historical uptime reliability across the portfolio
+- Better than 99.999% historical uptime reliability across the portfolio

-Customer base includes many of the world’s leading companies, diversified by both industry and geography
+- Customer base includes many of the world’s leading companies, diversified by both industry and geography

-Strong management team with significant industry experience
+- Strong management team with significant industry experience

-The data centre industry has experienced significant growth in recent years and continues to experience considerable demand for space due to a number of factors including: the growth of the internet, rising numbers of users who are expecting more on demand information and richer content; the increase of cloud computing technology; the continued growth of outsourcing, and the on-going introduction of regulation and legislation around the storage of data.
+The data centre industry has experienced significant growth in recent years and continues to experience considerable demand for space due to a number of factors including: the growth of the internet, rising numbers of users who are expecting more on demand information and richer content, the increase of cloud computing technology, the continued growth of outsourcing, and the on-going introduction of regulation and legislation around the storage of data.

-Global Switch is planning to expand its existing Amsterdam data centre by a further 25,400 sq m (275,000 sq ft) which will increase the overall size to 64,000 sq m (690,000 sq ft) with 100 MW of onsite power generation from two diverse 50kV high voltage feeders.
-Stage 1 of the planned expansion was pre-let and became operational in early 2014.
+Global Switch is planning to expand its existing Amsterdam data centre by a further 28,000 sq m (300,000 sq ft) which will increase the overall size to 69,000 sq m (740,000 sq ft) with 100MVA of utility power supply capacity.
+Stage 1 of the 29,600 sq m planned expansion became operational in early 2014.